Admission to degree programs at TUM is handled in several different ways. This page provides an overview of the

 Certain programs require that an internship be completed before the start of studies.
 When applying for a Master's program, the applicant's Bachelor's degree will be checked to confirm that it is accredited.
 This is especially true if the applicant is transferring from another university.

 First, the applicant's grade point average and subject-specific grades will be evaluated using a point system.
 Which grades are evaluated and how they are weighted depends on the applicant's chosen degree program.
 Each program has a set of statutes that define the formula to be used.
 Depending on the degree program and the amount of points accumulated, applicants are either immediately admitted or invited to an admissions interview or written test carried out by the school or department.
 The interview or test helps determine if the applicant is capable of successfully completing the desired degree program.
 For certain programs, the interview or written test is also intended to determine whether the necessary language requirements are met.
 For some programs, applicants below a certain point threshold may be rejected without an interview or written test.

 Please note: In contrast to the Numerus Clausus programs, the number of spots available (capacity limit) is not fixed.
 We accept all applicants we feel are qualified.
 As such, no lotteries will be held after final selections have been made, and there will be no list of alternatives for unsuccessful applicants to claim unwanted spots.

 Our Aptitude recommendation supports students in choosing the degree program best suited to their interests and abilities.

 First, the applicant's grade point average and subject-specific grades will be evaluated using a point system.
 Which grades are evaluated and how they are weighted depends on the applicant's chosen degree program.
 Each program has a set of statues that defines the formula to be used.
-Depending on the amount of points accumulated, applicants are either immediately admitted or invited to a mandatory, 20 minute interview carried out by the department faculty.
+Depending on the amount of points accumulated, applicants are either immediately admitted or invited to a mandatory, 20 minute interview carried out by the school or department.
 The interview helps determine if the applicant is capable of successfully completing the desired course of study.
 There is no written test.